Trump sons downplay involvement with documents at center of New York fraud trial

 Trump Jr. reiterated his earlier testimony and said he depended on the company's accountants to vouch for the accuracy of the statements.

-"I relied on Mazars and our accounting team to tell me what is accurate in regards to accounting.
+"I relied on Mazars and our accounting team to tell me what is accurate within the confines of accounting.
 That's why we have accountants," he said.

 Even now, after the company has been found liable for fraud, Trump Jr. said he stands by the statements and his certification of them.
 Asked if he intended for banks to rely on those statements when negotiating loan terms, Trump Jr. doubled down on being "fine" with it.

-"I don't know that I intended them to do anything, I'm fine with signing off on it.
-It's not as simple as yes or no," Trump Jr. said.
+"I don't know that I intended for them to do anything, I'm fine signing off on it.
+It's not as simple as yes or no to me," Trump Jr. said.

 What Eric Trump said on the stand